cisco/lal-build-manager/SPEC.md

 E.g. `lal build` in media-engine will `./BUILD media-engine release` in the container.

 `lal build` will run `lal verify` and abort if this fails.
+When using stashed components, you should build with `--simple-verify` or `-s` for short.
+This will allow stashed versions to pass, but still not cripple the verifier so that you accidentally include things built in different environments.

-This warning can be overridden with `-f` or `--force`.
-There are legit developer reasons to ignore the `lal verify` reason when building with custom dependencies, but once code gets published, it must build without these warnings.
+Any further verify blocks can be overridden with `-f` or `--force`.
+There are very few legit developer reasons why you would want to completely ignore `lal verify`, but maybe you have such a special case.

 Release specific flags: